manishmadugula/Notes/Code/java_multithreading.md

     }
 ```

 We can also use specialized locks known as rentrant locks and Conditions class to do the exact same thing.
 Instead of calling wait and notify on the Object (Lock) itself, we call await and signal on Condition Object while using reentrant locks.
+These specialized locks enable us to place fairness policies and also have other features like tryLock etc.

 ## While using rentrant locks remember to unlock in the finally block.
+## Also remember to lock outside the try block
+If we place lock() within the try clause and an unchecked
+exception occurs when lock() is invoked (such as OutofMemoryError): The
+finally clause triggers the call to unlock(), which then throws the unchecked
+IllegalMonitorStateException, as the lock was never acquired

+Example
 ```java
 public class ReentrantLockExample {